Classical Conditioning Definition

 Example #1 – Stock Markets and Participants Behavior

 The simplest reason being they have been conditioned to react in such a way over the years.
 Just because everyone is doing it, one should do the same.
-This leads to a knee jerk reaction, often an overreaction by the market and its participants.
-That is why we sometimes face situations where stocks of even blue-chip firms are down by 5 -10 % even when they have posted decent results.
-An investor with basic knowledge of finance but who is able to calm his anxiety and avoid blind sheep behavior can weather these storms and In fact, used these situations to generate better market returns.
-This is a classic case of behavioral finance and its effect on investors.
+It leads to a knee jerk reaction, often an overreaction by the market and its participants.
+That is why we sometimes face situations where stocks of even blue-chip stockBlue-chip StockBlue-chip stocks refer to the stock of large stable companies having market capitalization in billions that provide a good return on stocks, may provide dividends, have less risk and are considered to be safe investments.
+Examples of such stocks include Coca-Cola ltd, IBM Corp, Boeing Co., PepsiCo, General Electric (GE), Intel, Visa, Wal-Mart, IBM Corp, Apple, Walt Disney, Mc Donald’s, Goldman Sachs, Johnson & Johnson, etc. firms are down by 5 -10 % even when they have posted decent results.
+An investor with basic knowledge of finance but who is able to calm his anxiety and avoid blind sheep behavior can weather these storms and, In fact, used these situations to generate better market returns.
+It is a classic case of behavioral finance and its effect on investors.

 Example #2 – Conditioning the Consumer: An Application in Advertising